-This device, aptly named SMARTA for Subject-Mediated Automatic Remote Testing Apparatus was designed to train and test ruffed lemurs using two-choice discrimination tasks.
+This touchscreen apparatus, aptly named SMARTA for Subject-Mediated Automatic Remote Testing Apparatus was designed to train and test ruffed lemurs using two-choice discrimination tasks.
 We also collected blood samples and genotyped them at Primate Molecular Ecology Lab (PMEL) at Hunter College of The City University of New York to confirm their color vision genotypes.

 In addition, we are looking to answer whether SMARTA can be a positive reinforcer and can be used to promote good welfare by giving the lemurs a choice: get food for free or working for it.